 - Retired Christmas trees can always be cut into firewood.
 Let the wood cure and dry for one year, so next Christmas you can heat your home with this years Christmas tree.
 When drying the wood make sure that the wood is elevated and not touching the ground to prevent rot.

 We at the Alabama Environmental Council hope these recycling options help you be a little merrier and greener this holiday season!
 Let recycling your Christmas tree become a holiday tradition!
-For any question or comments please feel free to call our recycling hotline at 205-252-7581 or email us at Recycling@aeconline.org.
+For any question or comments please feel free to call us at 205-322-3126 or email us at Recycling@aeconline.org.

 To find out where other materials can be recycled, visit the drop-off recycling search engine at www.RecycleAL.com.